Lunar water: Lunar IceCube

-Lunar IceCube is a 6U cube sat that will estimate amount and composition of lunar ice, using an infrared imaging spectrometer developed by NASAs Goddard Space Flight Center.
+Lunar IceCube is a 6U (six unit) CubeSat that was to estimate amount and composition of lunar ice, using an infrared imaging spectrometer developed by NASAs Goddard Space Flight Center.
+The spacecraft separated from Artemis 1 successfully on November 17, 2022, but failed to communicate shortly thereafter and is presumed lost.

 PRIME-1

-A dedicated on-site experiment by NASA dubbed PRIME-1 is slated to land on the Moon in June, 2023 near Shackleton Crater at the Lunar South Pole.
+A dedicated on-site experiment by NASA dubbed PRIME-1 is slated to land on the Moon no earlier than November, 2023 near Shackleton Crater at the Lunar South Pole.
 The mission will drill for water ice.

 Lunar Trailblazer

 Slated to launch as a ride-along mission in 2025, the Lunar Trailblazer satellite is part of NASA's Small Innovative Missions for Planetary Exploration (SIMPLEx) program.
 The satellite carries two instruments—a high-resolution spectrometer, which will detect and map different forms of water, and a thermal mapper.
 The mission's primary objectives are to characterize the form of lunar water, how much is present and where; determine how lunar volatiles change and move over time; measure how much and what form of water exists in permanently shadowed regions of the Moon; and to assess how differences in the reflectivity and temperature of lunar surfaces affect the concentration of lunar water.